Filip Albrecht

-Filip Albrecht (born 28 November 1977) is a Czech-German lyricist, manager, producer, film distributor, TV host and writer.
+Filip Albrecht (born 28 November 1977) is a lyricist, manager, producer, film distributor, TV host, and writer.

-Life and career
+Early life

 Born in Munich, Albrecht grew up in Bavaria.
-In 1999 he decided to move to Prague and to found a media company to distribute Czech movies all over the world.
+In 1999, he decided to move to Prague and found a media company to distribute Czech movies all over the world.
+Albrecht is a member of the Rotary Club Prague International.

+Career

+2000s

-In 2001 he began to work as the German lyricist for the two international most successful Czech singers, Karel Gott and Helena Vondráčková, writing for them from 2001 to 2017 over 30 songs such as Jede Nacht, Das Lachen meiner Kinder or Schau nach vorn, which were released mainly in the German market (Universal Music Group Germany, Electrola).
+In 2001, Albrecht began to work as the German lyricist for the two international most successful Czech singers, Karel Gott and Helena Vondráčková, writing for them from 2001 to 2017 over 30 songs such as Jede Nacht, Das Lachen meiner Kinder or Schau nach vorn, which were released mainly in the German market (Universal Music Group Germany, Electrola).
 Since 2003 he is Vondráčkova's producer and manager for Germany, Austria and Switzerland.
-Albrecht is also the manager of legendary Czech actor and entertainer Pavel Trávníček (Three Nuts for Cinderella).
+Albrecht is also the manager of legendary Czech actor and entertainer Pavel Trávníček (Three Wishes for Cinderella).

-In 2002 he started his cooperation with the Zlín Film Festival being named the Head of International Relations by Czech culture minister Vítěžslav Jandák, and afterwards also with the Febiofest.
-From 2002–2015 he brought to the Czech Republic dozens of film personalities like Peter Ustinov, Jürgen Prochnow, Helmut Berger, Maximilian Schell, Pierre Brice, Ottfried Fischer, Hanna Schygulla, Dani Levy, Gojko Mitić, Frank Beyer, Götz George or Armin Mueller-Stahl.
+In 2002, Albrecht started his cooperation with the Zlín Film Festival being named the Head of International Relations by Czech culture minister Vítěžslav Jandák as well as the Febiofest.
+From 2002 until 2015, he brought to the Czech Republic dozens of film personalities like Peter Ustinov, Jürgen Prochnow, Helmut Berger, Maximilian Schell, Pierre Brice, Ottfried Fischer, Hanna Schygulla, Dani Levy, Gojko Mitić, Frank Beyer, Götz George or Armin Mueller-Stahl.
 As a librettist he wrote the German version of the fairy tale Tři bratři ("Three Brothers"), directed by Academy Award winner Jan Svěrák, and the ice show Aschenputtel on Ice.

+2010s

-Since 2013 Albrecht is the programme director and vice president of the popular Czech television channels Šlágr TV and Country Nr.1.
+Since 2013, Albrecht has been the programme director and vice-president of the popular Czech television channels Šlágr TV and Country Nr.1.
 He is the co-author and ghostwriter of Karel Gott's autobiography Zwischen zwei Welten ("Between Two Worlds"), which was released in Germany in May 2014.